Music 1: LittleTomcat (see attributions)

 Advantages of Functional Descriptions:

-- Use of equations often allows algebriac substitution to build new equations which directly and dependably produce useful results.
-My article on "Anti Torpedo Defense Systems..." makes extensive use of this technique to generate some rather complex equations from simple, curve fit origins.
+Use of equations often allows algebraic substitution to build new equations which directly and dependably produce useful results.
+My article on "Anti Torpedo Defence Systems..." makes extensive use of this technique to generate some rather complex equations from simple, curve fit origins.

-- Reduction of "reality" to equations sometimes results in deep insight into history and technology that is not apparent without having undergone the excercise.
+Reduction of "reality" to equations sometimes results in deep insight into history and technology that is not apparent without having undergone the exercise.
 Clearly, such insight requires considerable maturity in mathematics and interpretation there-of.

 I have offered convincing reasons why equation form of data should be used in computer simulation games in lieu of tabular data when possible.
 Numerous examples of the kinds of